Dehghanni/Teofl/Writing.md

 # which in turn
  |

-For example, a steel plant was built near my town.
-Owing to incorrect location, this factory is exposed to winds towards the city and all its pollutants enter the city, which has caused dissatisfaction among residents.
-People even assembled in front of municipality building and protested, but due to the large number of unemployed workers, the government failed to tackle the problem, and the factory resumed operation.

--
-# Teamwork
+# Brainstorm

-The importance of teamwork is essential in today&#39;s multidisciplinary world.

-In this day and age, most of the projects/jobs involve interacting with others that are not even in the same line of profession.
-The need for effective teamwork is critical for any business.
+- Playing sports can teach people lessons about life
+  - Playing sports will teach you success and defeats are two sides of the same coin—twins, but not enemies.
+It teaches that failure can be turned into success if you bounce back higher than you fall.
+It gradually teaches you that failures happen &quot;for&quot; you, not &quot;to&quot; you, and nothing more than losing hope can sabotage your success.
+For example, it has been seen many times that in a football match, the losing team was able to score in the second half and snatch victory from jaws of defeat.
+  - Playing sports will inculcate/instill an attitude of teamwork spirit in individuals.-\&gt;
+ When engaging in sports activities, one learns how to cooperate with others in order to fulfill the common objective of the group -\&gt;
+ his quality is a must-have and sought-after skill in the workplace -\&gt;

-Teamwork enables the members to split an enormously mammoth task to simpler ones -\&gt; every person develop specialized skills, therefore there would be the best person for each task that can accomplish it in a more excellent way. -\&gt; lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.
+ lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.

-Teammates observe and depend on the quality of each other&#39;s work.
-When one team member&#39;s performance declines, others have knowledge and motivation to help them improve. -\&gt; smoother and looser structure, convivial and cordial atmosphere -\&gt;

-Approach your colleague with friendly questions, rather than accusations.

-They might be **ostracized**.

-In a team, all members must work towards the main goals of the team

-Take my personal experience as example, I was in a robotics group preparing for an international competition.
-Our group consisted of 6 people, each with his own task.
-The rivalry between teams was fierce and we had to work diligently to meet the deadline.
-One of the members of the group, who was in charge of documenting the group&#39;s activities, always objected, and this affects the whole group adversely.
-Such terrible was the situation that despite winning that year&#39;s tournament, the members refused to cooperate again for next years.

-I remember once working for a content providing company.
-My job was to produce technical content about new cars.
-One of my co-workers always objected, and we were always changing schedules, and that slowed things down a lot and we fell behind the market.

-If a member of the group moves in the opposite direction, it slows down the process.

-**BrainStorm**
+  - The ability to take failure and success alike is a valuable life experience that sports can teach us.
+When asked to what they attribute their outstanding achievements, successful individuals mention their mental outlook to embrace both triumph and defeat.
+This quality can be achieved by playing sports as it makes us understand that mistakes and failures can teach us valuable things.
 - Which kind of professors will you choose when selecting the courses?
  1. Some professors who are voted to be the most popular one
  2. Some professors who are rewarded of outstanding research
   - Uni offer diversity of teachers and profs.
   - Research; the more research the more knowledge; you will palpably learn more; Experienced teachers are capable of demystifying the matters in a more excellent way, The professor shares his research experiences with the students; Ex: prof. thrun-who won the Darpa urban challenge in 2005; minute details of the project
   - More institutions will commission him to do other researches; know you -\&gt; opportunity to work for him; you will stand a better chance of getting a job.
 My roommate.
 A prof who published a paper in Nature; he was working on different projects simultaneously.
 He got a rewarding job in petroleum ministry with high salary.
 - It is important to have rules about the types of clothes that people wear in their workplace and at school.
   - No; improper to force people what to wear; wear whatever they want to feel comfortable; from pedagogically standpoint increase productivity; school uniform; inconvenient I couldn&#39;t understand well in class
   - Feel free; differect tastes; based on their temperament; I wear fashion but casual ; look approachable; don&#39;t spent a lot of time in front of the mirror
 - Some people think it is the best approach for students to learn if school start the day at an early time in the morning.
 But someone think the school should start the day at late time.
  Which one do you prefer?

 One of the most talked about things[** related to studying**](http://www.bellakulture.com/2015/04/the-best-study-tips-for-finals.html) is when exactly is the best time to hit the books?
 While this is most certainly affected by lifestyle and preferences, they are some pretty good reasons why as a college student you should study in the mornings.

   - Morning; after a tiring day it is hard to retain what you studied; eventful day, read the matters more than one; the later you study, the more tired your brain is; the less you understand; in morning you had the chance to clear your mind and is easy to maintain focus; Ex: I am a morning person,
   - As imp as brain condition is you physical condition, Mornings are great because you are at the most energetic level you&#39;ll be for the rest of the day.
 The more energetic you are, the more you are able to concentrate.
 One night I was studying I was sleepy next day I start reading the rest of the book I read about 10 pages and sud
 - Which one of the following is the best approach to reduce living expense?
  A. share the rent with roommate
  B. do not buy the latest technology products like cellphone frequently
  C. cook food at home.
   - House costs are exceedingly high.
 Difficult for people to afford rentals.
 Share house with others is a cost-effective decision
   - It is not impossible to live w/o having latest tech products, so we do not usually spend a stupefying amount of money on them.
 There are local restaurants that sell economical food or you can use TV-dinner.
 I lived in dorm and I ate out most of the time, whereas I was student and did not have much money.
 - Do you agree or disagree with the following statement?
  Students do reading by their own personality is as important as, or more important than reading assigned by teachers.
   - –
   - –
 - People should buy the products made in their own country.